ckeditor/ckeditor5/docs/builds/guides/integration/basic-api.md

 Most of the examples in the documentation use the `ClassicEditor` class, but things should work in a similar way with other builds.

 <info-box>
 	A CKEditor 5 build compiles a specific editor class and a set of plugins.
-Using builds is the simplest way to include editor in your application, but you can also {@link builds/guides/integration/advanced-setup#scenario-2-building-from-source use the editor classes and plugins directly} for grater flexibility.
+Using builds is the simplest way to include the editor in your application, but you can also {@link builds/guides/integration/advanced-setup#scenario-2-building-from-source use the editor classes and plugins directly} for greater flexibility.
 </info-box>

 ## Creating an editor